 Conveniently next to the bedroom with a WC and wash basin.

-Kids are sure to love exploring this bedroom with its ship’s staircase (handrails on either side and stair-gate at the top for safety), climbing to the bedroom under the eaves and skylight, plus additional window with view of the River Alde.
+Kids are sure to love exploring this bedroom with its ship’s staircase (handrails on either side and a stair-gate, on request, at the top for safety), climbing to the bedroom under the eaves and skylight, plus additional window with view of the River Alde.
 There are pine twin beds with a bedside unit, hooks for clothes, and additional drawers.

-Guests have used of a parking permit to park in the Town Marsh car park on Quay Street opposite the cottage.
-There’s a quaint ‘garden’ across a path with gate and wicker fence for privacy, table and chairs plus gas BBQ where you can relax in the sun.
+Guests have use of a parking permit to park in the Town Marsh car park on Quay Street opposite the cottage.
+There’s a small gravelled area across a path with gate and wicker fence for privacy; simply furnished with a table and chairs plus gas BBQ where you can relax in the sun.

 Whats Included?
 All prices include 100% cotton bed linen, towels, electric heating and electricity, wood burner with logs for your first night, plus a welcome bottle of wine and biscuits to help you get your break off to a relaxing start.